cdelsey/uefi-bootloader/README.md

 Target: x64

 1. apt-get install git uuid-dev nasm gcc g++ python ruby rake qemu-system-x86-64
-1. git submodule update --init
+2. git submodule update --init
-1. rake setup
+3. rake setup
-1. cd edk2 && . edksetup.sh && cd ..
+4. cd edk2 && . edksetup.sh && cd ..
-1. rake build
+5. rake build

-gccのバージョンが4.9.x以外の場合は、実行前にRakefileの"GCC49"の部分をバージョンに合わせて書き換えてください。

 ## How to Run
 1. rake run

 ## Running Example
 1. cd edk2 && . edksetup.sh && cd ..
-1. rake example
-1. (起動したコンソールに入力) UefiOSloader fs0:\out-serial-A.elf
-1. ('A'が出力されれば成功)
-1. Ctrl-a, xでqemuを終了
+2. rake example     # This will build the examples, create and image, and boot qemu with that image.
+3. (At the Qemu prompt) UefiOSloader fs0:\32-bit-os.elf
+4. At this point, halt the system with the debugger, change to 32-bit mode and set the instruction pointer to 32-bit-os.elf entrypoint.
+5. Ctrl-a, x to exit Qemu